basho/basho_docs/content/riak/kv/2.1.4/using/security/basics.md

 ### Disabling Security

-If you disable security, this means that you have disable all of the various permissions checks that take place when executing operations against Riak.
+If you disable security, this means that you have disabled all of the various permissions checks that take place when executing operations against Riak.
 Users, groups, and other security attributes remain available for configuration while security is disabled, and will be